Why the spread of a voracious green crab is worrying

 Narvarte is a researcher at Conicet in the Almirante Storni Center for Applied Research and Technology Transfer in Marine Resources (CIMAS) and and the Higher School of Marine Sciences of the National University of Comahuein San Antonio Oeste, Río Negro.

-What would be the damage that the crab could cause in San Matías?
+What would be the damage that the crab might cause in San Matías?
 It happens that, in other places where it spread, it wreaked havoc on the ecosystem.
 “It is known that among the invaders found in the Golfo Nuevo, in Chubut, green crabs were the most successful invertebrates, in terms of their potential to establish self-sustaining populations.
 Therefore, its introduction has raised concern in relation to its possible negative interaction with populations in native species of crabs and mussels of the rocky intertidal zone.”

 In the northeast of USAFor example, something similar happens, and the green crab competes with two native crabs.
 Meanwhile in New Scotland, Canadatheir diet is similar to that of American lobster.
 This means that in situations where food is scarce, “this invader reduces the available food resources of the lobster, which is of high commercial value,” said the expert.

-“It could be expected that in the San Matías Gulf the green crab would also present competitive trophic interactions and/or predation with species native to the area,” he warned.
+“It might be expected that in the San Matías Gulf the green crab would also present competitive trophic interactions and/or predation with species native to the area,” he warned.
 That is, it competes for food and ends up imposing itself on other varieties or directly also ends up preying on them.
 Because “this crab is a voracious predator that feeds on gastropods (limpets and snails), cirripedians (a type of crustacean) and mussels, although they are also cannibals, and can feed on crabs of their own species or another,” he said.

 So far, however, no worrying incidents have been seen in the area investigated locally.
 “There were fewer mussels during a period of the study we did, but it coincided with a time of very high temperatures and the low availability we believe is associated with that climatic factor,” Narvarte explained.